Skip to content

 • Logistics and Shipping Risks: Ensure you notify the buyer before entering into a trade whether you will accept risks associated with shipping bullion via post, or have the buyer take on this risk, or agree to other terms.
 You can read about our posting guidelines here.

 By far the majority of peer to peer transactions result in a positive experience for both buyers and sellers.
 Trading peer to peer can create an environment of mutual trust, security, and transparency.
 However, its important for participants to remain vigilant and follow best practices to further minimise risks.
-One final note:

-Caveat emptor (Let the buyer beware): We do not engage in disputes between members, should one arise.
+We do not engage in disputes between members, should one arise.